 Legal position and requirements to maintain your right to stay at Avans

 Holding a residence permit for studying in the Netherlands gives you both rights and obligations.
-If you do not comply with the obligations, your entry visa may not be delivered to you or your residence permit may be withdrawn.
+If you do not comply with the obligations, your entry visa may not be granted to you, or your residence permit may be withdrawn.
 This means you lose your right to stay in the Netherlands.

 Your residence permit will be valid for the intended study period in the Netherlands plus 3 months.
 However, each year in October you must provide renewed evidence of sufficient available financial funds for that academic year and your stay in the Netherlands.

 You must also pay your annual tuition fees, actively participate in your study programme and demonstrate sufficient study progress.
 Sufficient study progress is defined by the Dutch immigration authorities as: at least 50% of the study credits (=30 ECTS) for each year.
-However, Avans also requires you to successfully pass 52 out of the 60 ECTS for your first year of study at Avans in order to be allowed to stay on the course and to progress to the second year of study.
+However, Avans also requires you to successfully obtain 52 out of the 60 ECTS for your first year of study at Avans to be allowed to stay in the course and to progress to the second year of study.

 Please note that if you fail to meet these requirements, Avans is obliged to inform the Dutch immigration authorities.
 They may subsequently withdraw your residence permit.